flutter/website/src/docs/codelabs/explicit-animations.md

   You can create an animation by telling Flutter to rapidly rebuild a widget tree while gradually changing a widget property on each iteration.
+* In this way, an animation in Flutter is value that changes between frames to create the illusion of motion.
 {{site.alert.end}}

 ### Frame rate